progamergiuseppe/Login-Form-with-NodeJS/README.md

 - 1. Make sure you have NodeJS

+- 2. You need a code editor to make it easier to code

+# Creating file and install

-You can start from creating server.js:
+- You can start from creating server.js:

 ```
   1. First create file named server.js